calebh/Dissonance4Web/Documentation~/Setup.md

 On the game object carrying `DissonanceComms`:

-* **Mirror WTransport Comms Network** - the Dissonance integration for Mirror.
+* **Mirror WTransport Comms Network** or **MirrorIgnoranceCommsNetwork** if you are multiplexing with Ignorance.
+Do not use both - only one comms network is needed.
 * **Dissonance Web Audio** - the browser audio pipeline.

-Remove `MirrorIgnoranceCommsNetwork` if the project had it; two comms networks on one object will not work.

 ### Channels